pagadesantosh/all_about_front_end/html_css_dom_js_node_react_redux/react/09_React re-renders_Preventing unnecessary re-renderes.md

 - The difference here is that <strong>state is used on an element that wraps a slow portion of the render tree, so it can't be extracted that easily.</strong>

-- <u>Example</u>: onScroll or onMouseMove callbacks attached to the root element of a component.
+- <ins>Example</ins>: onScroll or onMouseMove callbacks attached to the root element of a component.

-- In this situation, <strong>state management and components that use the state can be extracted into a smaller component <u>and the slow component can be passed to it as children</u></strong>.
+- In this situation, <strong>state management and components that use the state can be extracted into a smaller component <ins>and the slow component can be passed to it as children</ins></strong>.

-- From the smaller component perspective <u>children are just prop, so they will not be affected by state change and therfore <strong>won't re-render</strong></u>
+- From the smaller component perspective <ins>children are just prop, so they will not be affected by state change and therfore <strong>won't re-render</strong></ins>

 <img src="https://miro.medium.com/v2/resize:fit:1100/format:webp/0*l1BBLSoOIX2J6zoY.png">